axew3/phpBB-image-attachments-rotation/README.md

 Tested under 3.3.0> ( 3.2.0> should also work fine, but not tested ) ( 3.1.0> not tested )

+## Update/install:

+If updating, disable the old version and delete data into ACP Extensions Manager

+Remove the folder

+    /ext/w3all/imageattachrotation

+so follow installing the new 1.0.4

 ## Install

 Copy the "w3all" folder into phpBB/ext/